argenos/nldates-obsidian/README.md

 Create date links using natural language processing using [chrono](https://github.com/wanasit/chrono) and some custom parsing.
 To create a date link, select the text you want to change (e.g. `today`), and use the `NLP date` command.
 You can use the shortcut (default `CTRL + Y`) or the command palette (`Ctrl + P`).
 For single-word dates (e.g. today, tomorrow, friday, etc.), it's possible to use the command without selecting the word first.
+It's also possible to use dates like Nov9, 25Dec to use this trick.

 You can try with any of the standard dates, i.e. today, tomorrow, in 3 weeks, in 5 months, etc.
 The only behaviours I changed were the following: